 Current data sharing agreements and memoranda of understanding (MOUs) between the USBE and other state agencies were reviewed.
-It was determined that a new data sharing agreement was needed between the USBE, the DHHS, and the DWS to support improved collaboration between agencies in co-serving students with disabilities.
-A draft outline for the new agreement was produced by the Flow of Services Workgroup (a subcommittee of the STC).
-The draft outline includes a purpose statement for the agreement and lists the student-level data elements for each agency proposed to be included in the new agreement.
+It was determined that a new data sharing agreement was needed between the USBE, the Department of Health and Human Services (DHHS), and the Department of Workforce Services (DWS) to support improved collaboration between agencies in co-serving students with disabilities.
+A draft outline for the new agreement was produced by the Flow of Services Workgroup (a subcommittee of the STC) in the baseline year.
+The draft outline produced last reporting period was reviewed by all participating agencies and it was determined that one broad data sharing agreement would not be able to meet all the desired purposes of the committee.
+Two types of documents were needed: an interagency Memorandum of Understanding (MOU) and specific local data sharing agreements for the purpose of sharing student-level data to enhance coordination while co-serving students.
+The committee reviewed the MOU used by the State of Maine and has begun drafting a similar MOU for Utah to include the DWS, the DHHS, and the USBE.